NeedleInAJayStack/needleinajaystack-haystack-datasource/src/README.md

 ### Query Variables

 You can use the Haystack connector to source new variables.
 Create a query and then enter the name of the column that contains the variable values.
-If no column is specified, the first one is used.
+If no column is specified, `id` is used if present.
+Otherwise, the first column is used.

 The value injected by the variable exactly matches the displayed value, with the exception of Ref types.
 Instead, Ref types display the "display" portion and inject only the "ID" portion (i.e. `@abc "Site A"` will be displayed as `Site A`